 Start marketing your open house like crazy.
 Set up signs, publish an advertisement in the newspaper, add the open house to your online listing, and tell everyone.

 Turning to social media can also help.
 Facebook is one of the best places to market your home.
 Consider doing a live video as you walk through the house.
-It will notify all your friends that the video is going on and give them a much-anticipated sneak peak.
+It will notify all your friends that the video is going on and give them a much-anticipated sneak peek.

 “Potential buyers will be able to view the house remotely and ask relevant questions that the realtor can respond to and show in real time,” marketer Gary Vaynerchuk told TheClose.com when recommending the use of live video.
 Think about all the house-showcasing programs that took television by storm in the late 90s and into the 2000s.”